anshul22negi/Bosch_age_and_gender_detection_IITRPR/README.md

-# ✨Bosch Age and Gender detection ✨
+# Bosch Age and Gender detection

 ## IIT Ropar's Submission for the Bosch age and gender detection task as a part of the Inter IIT Tech Meet 2022